kareemAboelatta/Social-media/README.md

 ## :star: Interface Segregation
 - It’s better to have many smaller interfaces than a large one, to prevent the class from implementing the methods that it actually doesn’t need.
+- Don't force him :muscle: to implement it :joy:
 - Note we can do that by making a default body for this method in `Kotlin` like this:
 ```kotlin
 interface RepositoryAuth {